NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 let manager = CBCentralManagerFactory.initiate(delegate: self, queue: ...)
 ```
 The last parameter, `forceMock`, when set to *true*, allows to run mock implementation also on a physical device.

+### Known issues

+- The new `CBMCentralManager` and `CBMPeripheral` are protocols, not classes.
+That means that, e.g. they cannot
+be used as `Equatable` or `Hashable`.
+When using in maps, you may need to use the *identifier*.
+Also, KVO are not yet supported.

 ## Defining mock peripherals